 “I’m supposed to plan out the distribution center, but our colleagues in production can’t show us a rough production layout yet.”

 Give your team the opportunity to create a common understanding.
-Often this is a layout.
+Often this is a new layout.
 Sketch, evaluate, compare and select alternatives for further detail.
-The approach should be from coarse to fine.
+The approach for layout drawings should be from coarse to fine.
 Your tools should be up to the task and not require highly detailed data at early stages that may not be available at that level of detail at those times.
-In the concept phase, balancing the workload of production lines to the very least second is not advisable, if the transport effort is still 50% too high elsewhere.
+In the concept phase, balancing the workload of production lines to the very least second is not advisable, if the transport effort is still 50% too high elsewhere

 Who makes the decisions for the company?